jotform/zenith/README.md

 pnpm/yarn/npm zenith --target=("build" | "test") --project=("all" | <project_name>)
 ```
 Target and project arguments are required for now.
 Without them the tool will not work.
-## projects.json: What is it, and why it is required?
+## zenith.json: What is it, and why it is required?
-Zenith looks for a file named "projects.json" in the same folder where your root package.json file is in.
-This file is used as a map: It is used to match the projects and their paths in order to cache them one by one.
-For example:
+Zenith looks for a file named "zenith.json" in the same folder where your root package.json file is in.
+This file is used to determine the behavior of zenith.
+It MUST include 'projects' and 'buildConfig' keys, and MAY include 'ignore' and 'appDirectories' keys.
+An example of usage is as follows.
 ```
-//projects.json
+//zenith.json
 {
+  "projects": {
     "@jotforminc/<app1>":"projects/applications/<app1>",
     "@jotforminc/<app2>":"projects/applications/<app2>",
     "@jotforminc/<lib1>":"projects/libraries/<lib1>"
+  },
+  "buildConfig": {
+    "cachePath": ".customCache",
+    "appConfig": {
+      "build": {
+        "script": "build",
+        "outputs": ["build"]
+      },
+      "lint:js": {
+        "script": "lint:js",
+        "outputs": ["stdout"],
+        "constantDependencies": ["@jotforminc/lib1"]
       }
+    },
+    "mainConfig": {
+      "build": {
+        "script": "build",
+        "outputs": ["build"]
+      },
+      "lint:js": {
+        "script": "lint:js",
+        "outputs": ["stdout"],
+        "constantDependencies": ["@jotforminc/lib1", "@jotforminc/lib2"]
+      }
+    },
+  },
+  "ignore": [
+    "node_modules",
+    ".gitignore",
+    "build",
+    "lib",
+    "dist",
+    ".DS_Store",
+    "test-results",
+  ],
+  "appDirectories": ["/apps/"],
+}
 ```
-In this stage of development, there is no ignore functionality: You should add all of your projects in this file in order to build all your projects at once.
 ## Required Parameters
 The project uses several required environment variables and params.
 Without them, the tool will not work as intended.
 ### Environment Variables